-Hoot McInerney: Everyone has a story
+Hoot McInerney: With a legend, everybody has a story

 Hoot McInerney just reached into his pocket and handed over a wad of cash to a guy from a children's hospital.
 He didn't even count it.